playcanvas/developer.playcanvas.com/content/en/tutorials/keyboard-input.md

 ## Key Codes

 Identifying which key is pressed is done using key codes.
 These are numerical values which match up to a key on the keyboard.
-For example, pc.KEY_A is the `A` key, pc.LEFT is the left arrow key.
+For example, pc.KEY_A is the `A` key, pc.KEY_LEFT is the left arrow key.

 Note, you should always use the enumeration `pc.KEY_*` rather than using numerical values.
 As the actual value of these constants may change in the future.